RS11348_GAC-Plan.png

 And third, we wanted partners, and the health centres to be accountable to the community and individuals – to share data that helped everyone measure progress or make changes.”

 The fourth area of the SHOW strategy focuses on Canada.
-At Plan International, we want to showcase how the Government of Canada is investing in bold programming to improve maternal, newborn, child and adolescent health and sexual and reproductive health and rights.
+At Plan International, we want to showcase how the Government of Canada is investing in bold programming to improve maternal, newborn, child and adolescent health and every aspect of girls' and women's health.
 You can learn more about the Public Engagement work here.

 Show in action

-The stories in this series describe how SHOW was organized to build the agency of women and girls, engage men for good, and build gender-responsive and adolescent-friendly health service delivery.
+The stories in this series describe how SHOW was organized to build the agency of women and girls, engage men in promoting equality and build a health service system that works for everyone.

 HERE ARE JUST TWO EXAMPLES OF SHOW INNOVATION:

-In Bangladesh, where about 5100 mothers die every year* WHO, UNICEF, UNFPA, World Bank Group, and the United Nations Population Division.
-Trends in Maternal Mortality: 2000 to 2017.
-Geneva, World Health Organization, 2019 giving birth often due to lack of transport to a health facility, SHOW helped to buy rickshaws and pay the salary of rickshaw ambulance drivers to carry women safely and respectfully to a health centre to give birth.
-Through training, drivers even became advocates for change and gender equality.
+In Bangladesh, where about 5,100 mothers die every year while giving birth, often due to lack of transport to a health facility, SHOW helped buy rickshaws and pay the salaries of rickshaw ambulance drivers to carry women safely and respectfully to a health centre to give birth.
+Through training, drivers even became advocates for change and equality for girls and women.

 The project has motivated our community to save mothers from maternal deaths during pregnancy and delivery.